sdercolin/vlabeler/readme/plugin-development.md

 - [regex-raw-gen](../resources/common/plugins/template/regex-raw-gen): Use a regular expression to generate raw entry lines.
 Supports all types of labelers.
 - [audacity2lab](../resources/common/plugins/template/audacity2lab): Generate lab entries from an audacity label file.
-  It also supports the `NNSVS singer labeler` which constructs a project with sub-projects.
+  It also supports the `NNSVS singer labeler` which constructs a project with subprojects.
   See [Find input files dynamically](#find-input-files-dynamically) for details.

 ## Batch Edit (Macro) Scripts